KoenZomers/KeePassOneDriveSync/README.md

 ** NOTICE **
 I've received several messages of people upgrading to 2.0.1.1 reporting that OneDrive stopped syncing for them after upgrading.
 You can easily fix this yourself by deleting your existing KeePass sync config through Tools > OneDriveSync Options and hitting CTRL+S again to set up your sync again.
 After this it should work again.
 If not, let me know.

+Version 2.0.2.2 - February 17, 2019

+- Fixed the instance not set to a reference of an object error reported by several people typically when still using the OneDriveConsumer Storage Provider
+- I've stopped publishing the DLL files from now on to avoid confusion.
+I believe everyone is using the PLGX already anyway.
+If not and you have a good reason to use the DLLs over the PLGX, let me know.

 Version 2.0.2.1 - October 16, 2018